Stoves that are exempt from burning restrictions

-Environmental Protection Agency (EPA)-certified Phase II stoves or inserts.
+Environmental Protection Agency (EPA)-certified Phase III stoves or inserts.

 Colorado-approved pellet stoves or inserts.